Direct Lender

 How Mortgage Rates Work

 Mortgage rates represent the interest charged on your home loan.
-Even small differences in rate can translate to tens of thousands of dollars over the life of a 30-year loan.
-That is why shopping for the best rate matters.
+Even a 0.25% difference can translate to tens of thousands of dollars over the life of a 30-year loan.
+That is why comparing rates from multiple lenders matters.

-The rate you see advertised is a starting point.
-Your actual rate depends on your unique financial profile.
+The rates shown above are national averages.
+Your actual rate depends on your credit score, down payment, property type, and the specific lender.
 The best way to know your rate is to get a personalized quote.

 Frequently Asked Questions About Rates